-Dear Directors,
+Dear Bands of America Directors,

-We are happy to share with you the 2021 update to the Bands of America Official Procedures and Adjudication Handbook.
+We are happy to share with you the 2022 update to the Bands of America Official Procedures and Adjudication Handbook.
 The most substantive changes are listed below, but as always, we strongly encourage all participating directors to read the document in its entirety.
 It is important to become familiar with procedural clarifications prior to your performance.

-The most significant changes for 2021 include:
+The most significant changes, and helpful reminders for 2022 include: